-The company is a member of the Lupin Group.
-The ultimate parent company of this group is Lupin Limited, Mumbai, India (Lupin Limited).
+The Company is a member of the Lupin Group.
+The ultimate parent company of The group is Lupin Limited, Established and registered inMumbai, India (Lupin Limited).
 The financial statements of the Company are included in the consolidated financial statements of Lupin Limited.